 Textbooks clearly define working capital: going to your balance sheet and subtracting current liabilities from current assets.
 That's a great textbook definition, but let's visit the real world together on what that means regarding financial resources.

-In looking at different stress tests' for your business, it's all about your daily operating needs and, of course, your ability to reduce the long-term obligations you might have in leases or loans.
+In looking at different 'stress tests' for your business, it's all about your daily operating needs and, of course, your ability to reduce the long-term obligations you might have in leases or loans.

-The absolute number of dollars in your networking capital, as defined by our definition above, does not matter.
+The absolute number of dollars in your net working capital, as defined by our definition above, does not matter.
 (Although positive working capital is better than negative working capital!)

 FINANCING CURRENT ASSETS